The short answer is yes. However, you will need to know more about what you’re suing them for, and why, to have a strong case.

 Your child was harmed while at daycare—the place you trusted to keep your child safe while you were working.
 It’s unimaginable that this could happen to your child, but unfortunately, we see daycare abuse and harm cases more than anyone should.

-Issues Commonly Seen in Abusive Daycares:
+Issues Commonly Seen in Abusive and Negligent Daycares: